pbogre/prometheus-disk-exporter/README.md

 http server is safely ran at a lower permission level.
 Additionally the socket is in read-only mode by default.

+This project was heavily inspired by another similar project which you can have a look at from the credits section of this readme.

 ## structure

 ### partition data from socket (csv)